AdamBoley/Project-Beergate/README.md

 All Python files in the project were validated.

-Validation was carried out by direct source code checking
+Validation was carried out by direct source code checking.

 #### Beergate settings.py

 Validation returned 5 'Line Too Long' errors.
-These relate to long value names in the AUTH_PASSWORD_VALIDATORS dictionary, and a long value for the STATICFILES_STORAGE.
-Since this is the settings file, applying strictly correct formatting could damage the project, so they were left uncorrected.
+These related to long value names in the AUTH_PASSWORD_VALIDATORS dictionary, and a long value for the STATICFILES_STORAGE.
+I initially considered leaving these errors uncorrected for fear that the application of strict formatting might damage the project, but careful use of the `\` character produced no breaking errors.

+(screenshot of beergate settings validation)

 #### Beergate urls.py

 Validation returned no errors.

+(screenshot of beergate urls validation)

 #### Reviews admin.py

-Validation returned 3 Line Too Long errors.
+Validation returned 3 Line Too Long errors, relating to overly-long lists and tuples as values of the list_display, list_filter and search_fields variables.
+Instead of spliting these over 2 lines, which I feel damages readability, I split them so that each item is on its own line, thus stacking the lists and tuples vertically like so:

+(vertical-stacking screenshot)

+After this reformatting, validation returned no errors.

+(screenshot of reviews admin validation)

 #### Reviews forms.py

 Validation returned 5 Line Too Long errors.
+These mostly related to too-long strings.
+These were either cut down or split using line-breaks via the `\` character.
+After this reformatting, validation returned no errors.

+(screenshot of reviews forms validation)

 #### Reviews models.py

 Validation returned 6 Line Too Long errors.
+These were related to the field parameters inside the brackets being too long.
+These were reformatted onto new lines.
+After this reformatting, validation returned no errors.
+The Python linter itself returns 4 errors where ManyToMany fields have no count method, however in practice this works as intended.

+(screenshot of reviews models validation)

 #### Reviews urls.py

 Validation returned 6 Line Too Long errors.
+These were related to overly-long path parameters.
+To solve this, I split these so that each comma-separated path parameter is on its own line.
+To maintain consistent formatting, this was applied to all paths, not just the paths that had too-long lines.
+After this reformatting, validation returned no errors.

+(screenshot of reviews urls validation)

 #### Reviews views.py

 Validation returned 28 Line Too Long errors and 5 Line Break Before Binary Operator errors.
 The Line Break Before Binary Operator errors relate to the line breaks between the Q methods used to construct the queryset in the SearchResults view.

-Placing the Q methods on one line would degrade readability, so I have left this code as-is.
+The Line Too Long errors were easily corrected by reformatting and splitting too-long lines over multiple lines.
+The Line Break Before Binary Operator errors were corrected by placing the `|` pipe separator operator on the same line as the preceeding Q method.

+After this reformatting, validation returned no errors.

+(screenshot of reviews views validation)

 #### User forms.py

 Validation returned 1 Line Too Long error.
+This was from the very long import statement at the top of the file.
+Since the project does not currently make use of the AddEmailForm, SetPasswordForm, ResetPasswordForm or ResetPasswordKeyForm, I considered removing those imports, but then realised that this would break the extant, but unused, custom forms that extend these imported forms.
+I then settled on reformatting the imports by wrapping them inside brackets and stacking them vertically, so that each import is on a new line.

+After this reformatting, validation returned no errors.

+(screenshot of user forms validation)

 #### User views.py

 Validation returned 4 Line Too Long errors.
+2 of these were from overly-long doc-strings, which were easily corrected.
+The other 2 were from very long import statements at the top of the file.
+A similar fix to that employed directly above was used - stacking the imports vertically within brackets so that each has a new line.

+After this reformatting, validation returned no errors.

+(screenshot of user views validation)

 #### User urls.py

 Validation returned 1 Line Too Long error.
+This was due to an overly-long path parameter.
+To solve this, I split the comma-separated path parameters vertically so that each parameter is on its own line.
+To maintain consistency, I applied this to all of the paths, not just the one identified by validation.

+After this reformatting, validation returned no errors.

+(screenshot of user urls validation)

 ## Automated testing